Abdul-sid/Analytics-Engineering-Bootcamp/README.md

 Data Lake Layer: Raw Northwind data ingested from source files (CSV/JSON) and stored in BigQuery.
 Staging Layer: Transformation of raw data into intermediate tables with cleaned data.
 Data Warehouse Layer: Final layer with star schema structure for analytics and reporting.
-2. ETL Process
+2. ELT Process
 dbt: Managed transformations using a series of dbt models, staging data, and building the final reporting tables.
+Staging Models:
-Staging Models: _stg models clean and prepare data.
+staging: clean and prepare data.
-Core Models: Fact and dimension tables.
+warehouse: Fact and dimension tables.
 OBT (One Big Table): A wide table that consolidates key business metrics.
 3. Data Visualization
 Google Data Studio: Connected the OBT to Looker Studio for data exploration and dashboard creation.